 It’s critical to choose the courses best suited for your desired career path.
 Taking the right courses, especially advanced skills and elective courses, can help increase your starting salary.
 It may also open doors for new job opportunities in a desired field.

 There is no one-size-fits-all model for a graduate education.
-Many programs come in various forms, each with its own benefits.
+Degree programs come in various forms, each with its own benefits.
 Here are some of the most common questions you should ask when researching your MBA:

 MBA coursework can be completed in various ways.
 Lectures may be prerecorded or delivered through videoconferencing software.
 Most coursework itself is completed using an online portal to submit assignments and gather insights.